thisisamardeep/portfolio/_posts/2023-01-07-knapstack.md

 Now how will our compiler understand that we are creating a object or declaring a function.
 This is root of the problem.

+Now we will try to explain with 2 real world looking examples.